 Citizen volunteers were recruited through the Department's Volunteers In Policing (VIP) program to help with maintenance duties and twice daily feedings.
 A part time paid groom was added to the Unit in 1994.
 The civilian staff freed the officers from some of the routine duties associated with horse ownership and have become an indispensable asset to the unit.

 The basic horsemanship course is presented on an as-needed basis and is available to officers from other Arizona police agencies without cost.
-It is intended to provide a comprehensive, foundation for the officer wishing to perform his/her duties from horseback.
+It is intended to provide a comprehensive, foundation for the officer wishing to perform his, or her, duties from horseback.

-The Tempe Mounted Unit follows the basic course with on-the-job training for new mounted officers taught by experienced full time riders before assignment to crowd control, the downtown or allowed to ride solo.
-In addition to the departmental and statutory training required of all officers of the Tempe Police Department, the Mounted Unit also requires monthly unit-level training for all full-time and reserve mounted officers and they must pass an annual test of riding and tactical competency.
+The mounted unit follows the basic course with on-the-job training for new mounted officers taught by experienced full time riders before assignment to crowd control, the downtown or allowed to ride solo.
+In addition to the departmental and statutory training required of all officers of the Tempe Police Department, the mounted unit also requires monthly unit-level training for all full-time and reserve mounted officers and they must pass an annual test of riding and tactical competency.

-In addition to this formal training each officer is responsible for the continuous individual training of his/her mount.
-Like human youngsters these intelligent animals require care, stimulation, repetition, reinforcement and discipline to reinforce their training and maintain the high level of performance required of a police mount.
+In addition to this formal training each officer is responsible for the continuous individual training of his, or her, mount.
+Like human youngsters, these intelligent animals require care, stimulation, repetition, reinforcement and discipline to reinforce their training and maintain the high level of performance required of a police mount.